aman78099/Food-Blog/Testing/testing for code.md

 ### Font styling
 I chose to import Lobster into my html and use it. \
 Family font: lobster; was the intened outcome and \
-I saw Arial, lobster on computer.
-This allows me \
+I saw Arial, lobster; was the computer.
+This allows \
-to make the website more fun and appealing
+me to make the website more fun and appealing.